dereuromark/cakephp-tinyauth/docs/Authorization.md

 ```
 This will then add any missing controller with `* = ...` for all actions and you can then manually fine-tune.

+Note: Use `'*'` as wildcard role if you just want to generate all possible controllers.
 Use with `-d -v` to just output the changes it would do to your ACL INI file.

 ## Tips